Holy Cross School (New Orleans): Championships

 The Tigers were the 1939 state basketball champions.
 They again made the championship game in 1974 but lost to Brother Martin.

 Holy Cross has won the Louisiana State Wrestling Championship 25 times.
-They have also had a total of 207 individual state champions and 192 state runner-up finishes.
-Twenty-two of those titles were won during the 24-year period of 1945 to 1968; 1951 and 1966 were the only years in this period when the state championship was not won by the Tigers.
+They have also had a total of 207 individual state champions, which is the most individual state champions in the nation, and 192 state runner-up finishes.
+22 of those titles were won between 1945 and 1968; 1951 and 1966 were the only years in this period when the Tigers did not win the state championship.
 The latest championship was won in 2009.

 Rivals

-Holy Cross football vs. Jesuit football is one of the oldest continuous high school rivalry in Louisiana.
-The first game was played in 1922 (which Jesuit won 52–0).
-The two teams have played every year since, including twice in 1963 (once in regular season and again for the state crown, which Holy Cross won).
+Holy Cross football vs. Jesuit football is one of the oldest continuous high school rivalries in Louisiana.
+The first game was played in 1922, which Jesuit won 52–0.
+The two teams have played every year since, including twice in 1963 (once in regular season and once for the state crown, the latter of which Holy Cross won).

-The Tigers have also had a long rivalry with Chalmette High School, owing to Holy Cross' former location in the Lower 9th Ward and its large student population from neighboring St. Bernard Parish.
+The Tigers have also had a long rivalry with Chalmette High School, owing to Holy Cross' former location in the Lower Ninth Ward and its large student population from neighboring St. Bernard Parish.
 Chalmette and Holy Cross were rivals in the New Orleans Catholic League from 1968 through 1988.